 Repowering Te Rere Hau Wind Farm

+Repowering will see our current two-bladed fleet replaced with larger, more efficient three-bladed turbines, that offer significant acoustic and visual advantages.
 This project will offer a range of economic, employment, social and environmental benefits, both locally and nationally.

 We look forward to sharing information with you as we move through this process and more information becomes available.